-6.1 Restructuring the Bengali monolingual dictionary
+6.1 Restructuring the Bengali Monolingual Dictionary

 To the best of our knowledge, no full-fledged WordNet or thesaurus is available in Bengali.
 In this section, we describe the construction of a Bengali thesaurus that aims not only to develop Bengali WordNet but also to identify the meaning of multiword expressions.
-Focusing mainly on MWEs, the present natural language resource is being developed from the available Bengali-to-Bengali monolingual dictionary (Samsada Bengali Abhidhana7).
-The monolingual dictionary contains each word with its partsof-speech (Noun, Adjective, Pronoun, Indeclinable, Verb), phonetics and synonym sets.
+Focusing mainly on MWEs, the present natural language resource is being developed from the available Bengali-to-Bengali monolingual dictionary (Samsada Bengali Abhidhana).
+The monolingual dictionary contains each word with its parts-of-speech (বিশেষদ Noun, বিশেষণ Adjective, সর্বনাম-Pronoun, जनाय- Indeclinable, जिया-Verb), phonetics and synonym sets.
 Synonym sets are separated using distinguishable notations based on similar or differential meaning.
 Synonyms of different sense with respect to a word entry are distinguished by a semicolon (;), and synonyms having same sense are separated by a comma (,).
 An automatic technique is devised to identify the synsets for a particular word entry based on the clues (, and ;) of similar and differential senses.
-The symbol tilde (~) indicates that the suffix string followed by the tilde (~) notation makes another new word concatenating with the original entry word.
-A snapshot of the modified synset entries of the Bengali word Angshu is shown in Figure 2.
-Table 3 shows the frequencies of different synsets according to their partof-speech.
+The symbol tilde ( $\sim$ ) indicates that the suffix string followed by the tilde ( $\sim$ ) notation makes another new word concatenating with the original entry word.
+A snapshot of the modified synset entries of the Bengali word "অংশ্ত" (Angshu) is shown in Figure 1.
+Table 4 shows the frequencies of different synsets according to their part-of-speech.